 FREQUENTLY ASKED QUESTIONS:

-I think crackers add delicious crunch to the coating.
-Ritz crackers and saltine crackers can be substituted.
+I think crackers add delicious crunch to the coating but Ritz crackers or saltine crackers can be substituted.

 I only recommend olive oil or coconut spray to use in air fryers.
 Vegetable oil sprays can gum up your air fryer basket and sometimes make it harder to clean.
 It’s really important that you spray both sides of the pork chops very well.
 This is how you are going to get a crispy crust.